28 Free things to do in Hilton Head, SC & Budget Tips

-Wooden sun beds on Hilton Head Island South Carolina
+Coligny Beach row on umbrellas at Hilton Head of South Carolina

 This article has links to products and services we love, which we may make commission from.

-If you’re looking for free things to do in Hilton Head, South Carolina, you’re in luck.
+Our guide reveals the very best free things to do in Hilton Head, South Carolina, all year round.

 Enjoy Coligny Beach

-Despite being one of the most popular attractions in Hilton Head, a visit to the scenic Coligny Beach is a must.
+Despite being one of the most popular attractions in Hilton Head, visiting the scenic Coligny Beach is a must.

-It’s absolutely free to visit the beach though you may have to pay for parking; head over to South Forest Drive for free parking.
+It’s absolutely free to visit the beach, though you may have to pay for parking or head over to South Forest Drive for free parking.

-The amenities at the beach are abundant and feature outdoor showers, spots to relax, and many wheelchair-accessible spaces.
+The amenities at the beach are abundant and feature outdoor showers, restrooms, shaded swings, and many wheelchair-accessible spaces.

 Visit the Historic Hilton Head Range Rear Lighthouse